daattali/beautiful-jekyll/_drafts/2018-03-12-vcenter-6-5-hybrid-certificates-with-microsoft-ca.md

 **Caveats:**

--The certificate won't be valid if you use short names on vCenter or ESXi.

--The certificate won't be valid on ESXi if you connect with the IP.
-It will be ok on vCenter unless you skipped the IP in certificate-manager.
+-The certificate won't be valid on ESXi if you connect with the IP or the short name.
+It will be ok on vCenter unless you skipped the IP and hostname fields in certificate-manager.